Navigating the visa process can be challenging, especially when moving to a foreign country with your family.

 - Extension: These visas can be extended within China at the local PSB, provided the total duration does not exceed 180 days.

-Documents for Extension
+Documents Required for Extension

-- Passport with valid visa.
+- Valid passport with visa.

-- Application form.
+- Completed application form.

 - Recent passport-sized photos.